UnionInternationalCheminsdeFer/OSDM/spec/processes.md

 booking can be provided in the booking operation itself

-The resources used at offer steps optionally offer various levels of embedding (returning complete structure is the only mechanism manatory to be implemented) and multiple granularity for the retrieval of information, so each implementing party can fine-tune the queries in order to get all the information needed for the processing at hand, and only that information.
+The resources used at offer steps optionally offer various levels of embedding (returning complete structure is the only mechanism mandatory to be implemented) and multiple granularity for the retrieval of information, so each implementing party can fine-tune the queries in order to get all the information needed for the processing at hand, and only that information.